 That last one totally fucking happened in real life.

 Continue reading “Freaky Friday: The Westfield Watcher Is Not A Material Defect”

 Good morning you incorrigible idiots that seem to think this should be an educational site and welcome to Lawyers & Liquor!
 I’m your host, the Boozy Barrister.

 So we’ve spent a lot of time over the past week or so working on educating you slobbering shitstains on the face of the legal system about the concept of intent,mens rea, the differences between the criminal and civil legal systems, and generally just all this shit that you should already fucking know if you have a license to practice law anywhere but in your mind.
 Of course, the issue is that a lot of you don’t have a license to practice law, and are, for all intent and purposes, the Muggles of the legal world.
 While the rest of us stand around shouting shit like “Ex post facto!” and “Res Ipsa!” you motherfuckers just sort of sit there pounding your puds and staring blankly into the sun.
 So, to those of you who have to make a conscious effort to both walk and inhale at the same time, this Bud’s for you as we move into the last part of our four part series on the concept of “intent” and shit: the negligence standard.

 Let’s…let’s just get this shit over with quickly, okay?
 I want to go back to talking about other shit now.

-Continue reading “Liable but not Culpable, Part 2: Lexplaining Intent in the Criminal System”
+Continue reading “Liable but not Culpable, Part 4: Lexplaining Negligence and the Reasonably Prudent Person”